How to Adjust Audio Settings

 Fading Out Music at the End of Videos

 Odds are, your chosen music won't last the exact same time as your video.
-To prevent your music sounding as if it's cut off right at the end of your video, we've got an option to automatically fade your music out during the last 5 seconds of your video.
+To prevent your music sounding as if it's cut off right at the end of your video, we have an option to automatically fade your music out during the last 5 seconds of your video.
 This setting is on by default, but if you'd like to disable it when publishing a video, look under Audio Processing.
 Just like your default music volume, you can set this for your account on your Default Video Settings page.

 Note: Music fade-out is a post-processing step that's done when you publish your video.
 So it's not something you can hear within the Vocal Video editor.